 Every Dutch summer is the same.
 At first it seems like there will be no summer at all.
 The weather is terrible.
 It rains.
 It’s cold.
 It’s cloudy.
 It rains some more.
-Then suddenly the entire country is hit by an intense heat wave as if summer suddenly realized it was late and is desperately trying to make up for lost time.
+Then suddenly the entire country is hit by an intense heat wave as if summer suddenly realised it was late and is desperately trying to make up for lost time.

 Things To Do During A Dutch Heat Wave

-2) Try to separate your melted together hagelslag (which has probably infused to form one giant deformed hagelslag).
+1) Try to separate your melted together hagelslag (which has probably now infused to form one giant deformed hagelslag).

-9) Enjoy an extended ‘rokjesdag‘ or (for the ladies) the often hit or miss ‘geen overhemd/korte-broek-dag’.
+7) Enjoy an extended ‘rokjesdag‘ or (for the ladies) the often hit or miss ‘geen overhemd/korte-broek-dag’.

 8) Start a barbecue and then realise that being within 50 meters of it is like venturing into Mount Doom.
 This is probably why the majority of Dutch barbecues happen in 15 degrees cloudy weather.

 9) Drink a summer beer before it evaporates.